 Hölderlin’s Earth- Kir Kuiken

-Hölderlin: from the “Death of Nature” to “the Earth”
+Hölderlin: From the “Death of Nature” to “the Earth”

 Once various scientific societies and associations began to debate the use of the term “Anthropocene” as a geological time period on the same scale as the Holocene, what seemed to register was the paradox of a “shock of the new” that had been long prepared.
-However one dates the start of this period, it was as if an event had overtaken the “Anthropos” from behind, as if what was “new” in the “Anthropo”- cene (the “cene” deriving from the Greek “kainos” for “new”) had emerged suddenly in the present as a forgotten archaism, making it difficult to say exactly where the catastrophe began, or to anticipate how it might end.
+However one dates the start of this period, it was as if an event had overtaken the “Anthropos” from behind, as if what was “new” in the “Anthropo”- cene (the “cene” deriving from the Greek “kainos” for “new”) had emerged suddenly in the present as a forgotten archaism, making it difficult to say exactly where the catastrophe began or to anticipate how it might end.
 This shock has launched a further set of reactions, from “new materialisms” to renewed attention to alternative cosmologies, in an attempt to have thought measure up to the seemingly unprecedented nature of the event we call the Anthropocene, and to mark the ways in which our current coordinates, concepts and concerns are no longer adequate to think it, much less to respond to its exigency.
 This in turn has proliferated a kind of post-mortem on a whole series of philosophemes or concepts deemed too complicit with the crisis.
-Latour’s “Politics of Nature,” for instance, argues for a final liquidation of the main concept in its title—Nature— since it has authorized a whole set of power relations grounded on a constitutive exclusion.
-The notion of a “nature” separate from the “social,” for Latour, underpins a politics without due process for those elements of the collective (non-humans of various kinds, including non-human homo sapiens) whose externality to the polis withdraws them from the domain of the political itself.
+Bruno Latour’s “Politics of Nature,” for instance, argues for a final liquidation of the main concept in its title—Nature— since it has authorized a whole set of power relations grounded on a constitutive exclusion.
+The notion of a “nature” separate from the “social,” for Latour, underpins a politics without due process for those elements of the collective (nonhumans of various kinds, including nonhuman homo sapiens) whose externality to the polis withdraws them from the domain of the political itself.

 From Timothy Morton’s notion of the “mesh” to Latour’s conception of “multi-naturalism” or the “pluriverse” (a term he borrows from William James), the concept of the Anthropocene opens up a world of inextricable relation and intertwinement.
 Just as there is no “human” independent of the various forms of life on which it depends (bacterial or otherwise), so is there no “pure nature” devoid of humanity’s intervention.
 A new political ecology comes to replace, or at least supercede, political economy.
 However, it is precisely the question of the nature of the “collectivity” that lies on the hither side of this “death of nature” that I want to interrogate today.
-The “common world” of which Latour speaks in “Politics of Nature,” (drawing on his conception of actor-network theory) has as its explicit focus the notion that “humans and non-humans are engaged in a history that should render their separation impossible.”
-The result, for Latour, is a new form of collectivity, one predicated not on the model of the “one,” necessarily, but certainly on the absence of the two, the absence of a unitary border between nature and culture, human and non-human etc.
+The “common world,” of which Latour speaks in Politics of Nature, (drawing on his conception of actor-network theory) has as its explicit focus the notion that “humans and non-humans are engaged in a history that should render their separation impossible” (“Promise” 39).
+The result, for Latour, is a new form of collectivity, one predicated not on the model of the “one,” necessarily, but certainly on the absence of the two, the absence of a unitary border between nature and culture, human and nonhuman, etc.